RqbMedi/rqbmedi.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Mehdi.
 I am currently a Ph.D.
-Candidate in Operations Research at Polytechnique Montreal and a Visiting Scholar at KU Leuven.
+Candidate in Operations Research at Polytechnique Montreal.
 So far, I have been learning and evolving in Five Countries on Five Continents.

 [comment]: <> (Update: In my beloved country Morocco, I acquired the Value of Believing.
 In Japan, I understood the Value of Hardwork.
 In Canada, I witnessed the Value of Excellence.
 In Australia, I am looking forward to confirming the Value of Consistency.
 I am very grateful to these dear countries :-))